ezrosent/wf_hash_writeup/writeup.md

 index.
 Note that the two values loaded from `head` in the two search methods may not be the same, but the first value must be reachable from the second.$\square$

+This lemma establishes that all operations that an `add` performs on its cell are *uncontended*.
+It is also the key to ensuring events associated with add operations are well-defined in the argument for linearizability below.

 \begin{lemma}

 If fetch-add is wait-free, then \texttt{add} is wait-free.